pzavar/Space-Invaders/README.md

 # Space-Invaders-Lite
-Space Invaders Lite

-Coded entirely in C++ as a project with two friends.
+Our own version of Space Invaders, codied entirely in C++ as a project with two friends.

 # Demo
 ![Space Invaders Lite Demo](demo/spaceinvaderslite.png)